JuliaJJ/project-julie/src/content/blog/20230708-see-the-good.md

 eyelash extensions
 the warm spot on the counter above the dishwasher while it's running
 concert tickets
-hair ties that haven't been sretched out yet
+hair ties that haven't been stretched out yet
 vacuumed floors
 the view of downtown from my bed
 the smell of my shampoo